Dry eucalyptus leaves casting shadows on a white surface.

 How does someone decide which PGT test is right for them, if any?

-The decision to pursue this testing can depend on a multitude of factors such as the person’s previous reproductive history and current situation.
+The decision to do this testing can depend on a lot of factors such as the person’s previous pregnancy history and current situation.
 Just because someone is undergoing IVF, it does not mean they have to do PGT.
-Some of the considerations that will be made include maternal age and a previous history of miscarriage as well as if there have been any identified genetic risks.
+Providers may consider a patient’s age and previous history of miscarriage as well as if there have been any identified genetic risks.
 A person’s provider can be a helpful resource to determine, if any, preimplantation genetic testing is going to be helpful.
+As mentioned above, there are some risks associated to the procedure which are important to discuss with the healthcare provider performing the assessment.

-For PGT-A, there is some discussion as to which patient population would benefit most from this analysis.
-Per the STAR trial paper, women/people with ovaries that are over 35 have benefited the most from the PGT-A analysis given this population has an increasing chance to have embryos with chromosomal abnormalities.
+For PGT-A, there is some discussion as to who would benefit most from this test.
+Per the STAR trial paper, women/people with ovaries that are over 35 have benefited the most from PGT-A because people over 35 have an increasing chance to have embryos with chromosomal abnormalities.
 For those under 35 years of age, there is still the chance to have embryos with chromosomal abnormalities, but it is more likely the embryos have the typical number of chromosomes.

 Embryos with chromosomal abnormalities are much more common in human reproduction than is generally discussed.
 One way to think about why that might be is because the embryos created are ones that have not experience any pressures of the natural selection process.
 Had the embryos with chromosomal abnormalities been spontaneously conceived, they likely would have resulted as implantation failure or early miscarriage.
 The existence of that embryo may have never even been known.
 But with IVF, it is very much known and counted.